-- 5.1 Students shall be required to enrol for and complete modules according to the requirements set out in the Programme Specification, Course Profile and Module Outlines, by the deadline published by the Learning and Teaching Service. - Visiting and Exchange students will normally take 120 credits and part-time students no more than 80 credits in each academic year of study. - 5.3 No student shall register for more than the credit requirement of their year of study, as specified in their Programme Specification. - 5.4 No student shall register for modules that have clashing teaching events. - 5.5 Course Profiles and the availability of modules are subject to change.
+- 5.1 Students shall be required to enrol for and complete modules according to the requirements set out in the Programme Specification, Course Profile and Module Outlines, by the deadline published by the Learning and Teaching Service. - 5.2 Visiting and Exchange students will normally take 120 credits and part-time students no more than 80 credits in each academic year of study. - 5.3 No student shall register for more than the credit requirement of their year of study, as specified in their Programme Specification. - 5.4 No student shall register for modules that have clashing teaching events.

-- 5.6 A student seeking a late module enrolment, or change to enrolment, after Week 2 of the semester in which it is taught must obtain the prior approval of the Learning and Teaching Committee of Senate, on the recommendation of the Head of their School. - 5.7 A student may be suspended from a module including a practice element placement where a Professional Code of Conduct applies, pending formal investigation of the circumstances in accordance with published procedures, where the Head of School decides that there is prima facie evidence that a student's behaviour has jeopardised the welfare of a subject (whether patient, pupil or client), and/or has contravened the relevant professional code of conduct and/or the behaviour is incompatible with behaviour required by the relevant profession.
+- 5.5 A student seeking a late module enrolment, or change to enrolment, after Week 3 of the autumn or Week 2 of the spring semester must obtain the prior approval of the Learning and Teaching Committee of Senate, on the recommendation of the Head of their School or nominee. - 5.6 With the approval of the Course Director, confirming the learning outcomes of the course will still be met, a student may vary their course by maximum of 30 credits during their period of study.
+Such variation shall not apply to compulsory modules and must comply with regulation 3.4. - 5.7 A student may be suspended from a module including a practice element placement where a Professional Code of Conduct applies, pending formal investigation of the circumstances in accordance with published procedures, where the Head of School decides that there is prima facie evidence that a student's behaviour has jeopardised the welfare of a subject (whether patient, pupil or client), and/or has contravened the relevant professional code of conduct and/or the behaviour is incompatible with behaviour required by the relevant profession.